fireb0rngg/SSMP.Essentials-fire/README.md

 - `deathmessages` Toggles death messages
 - `healthbars` Toggles all healthbars
 - `spectate` Toggles ability to spectate other players
+- `spectateteam` If enabled, players can only spectate other players that are on their team.
 - `freecam` Toggles ability to use freecam

-By default, all options are enabled.
+By default, all options (except for spectateteam) are enabled.